 First Saturday Workday

-We will tackle the Japanese barberry at Kengla House, as we work to push back the infestation from the active floodplain.
+We will return to the restoration site at Kingsly Schoolhouse.
+We'll remove the mile-a-minute and prepare the site for replanting with native vegetation, expanding on the area from last year.
+We will also replant some native herbaceous plants.
 Come learn about the tools we use and remove on of the non-native invasive pests from our woods.
 RSVP by July 31 to email@example.com.

 On the 15s

 Celebrate the Weed Warriors' 15th year with us on the 15th of each month.
-This month the Weed Warriors will tour the Pope Nursery, where many of the native plants we use in restoration are propagated.
-RSVP by August 13 to firstname.lastname@example.org.
+This month the Weed Warriors will tour one of our neighboring jurisdiction's parks.
+RSVP by September 12 to firstname.lastname@example.org.

 Becoming a Certified Weed Warrior is easy.
 We offer trainings from April to October, usually the fourth Wednesday of the month. -.